mathLab/pi-DoMUS/README.md

 ## Indentation:

-when you have made modifications to the code, make sure you run
+when you have made modifications to the code, make sure you run from the top level directory of Navier-Stokes

 ```
 	./script/indent